 If your landlord is no longer at the last known address provided, they are not necessarily ‘missing’.
 Therefore, it may still be possible to properly serve them with documents at that address.
 However, whether this “deemed service” is effective depends very much on the particular circumstances.
 The court must be satisfied that you have carried out a reasonable search.
 Typical investigations include searching the electoral roll, placing advertisements, and possibly even instructing an inquiry agent.

 Your landlord is a company

-It is relatively straightforward to check whether the company still exists, or has been dissolved, by carrying out a search on the Companies House website.
-If the company still exists, it is often (but not always) possible to serve documents at the company’s registered office, which will have legal effect even if you receive no response.
+Carrying out a search on the Companies House website confirms whether a company still exists or is dissolved.
+If it still exists, it is sometimes (but not always) possible to serve documents at the company’s registered office.
+Doing so has legal effect even if you receive no response.

 Buying freehold from absent landlord

 But what should you do if your landlord is genuinely missing and you wish to:

 - buy the freehold?

 An absent landlord indemnity policy is usually available for a modest premium.
 Absent landlord insurance is designed for the situation where: